pansapiens/VCFdbR/README.md

 # VCFdbR

-This processing pipeline converts a VCF into an SQLite representation, using R. This readme only covers the practical matters of executing the pipeline.
+This processing pipeline converts a VCF into an SQLite (or PostgreSQL) representation, using R. This readme only covers the practical matters of executing the pipeline.
 Please [see the wiki](https://github.com/tkoomar/VCFdbR/wiki)  or [FAQ](https://github.com/tkoomar/VCFdbR/wiki/FAQ) for more detailed discussions and tutorials covering how to use a VCFdb once it is created.

 [How do I convert a VCF to a VCFdb?](#how-do-i-convert-a-vcf-to-a-vcfdb)